rawaaqaffaf/BudgetingApp/README.md

 7. Check if the new item was added successfully.

 ### Test Case 3:
-1. Launching the Budgeting login page URL.
+1. Launching the Budgeting page URL.
 2. Pick the Budget tab.
 3. From the Category dropdown, select a category.
 4. Fill a description in the Description text box.
 5. Leave the value box empty
 6. Click on the ADD button.
-7. Check if the new item was added successfully.
+7. check if the ADD button is enabled.

 ### Test Case 4:
-1. Launching the Budgeting login page URL.
+1. Launching the Budgeting page URL.
 2. Pick the Budget tab.
 3. From the Category dropdown, select a category.
 4. Fill a description in the Description text box with special chars.